CloudChi/FX-Framework/Error_Trapping_Returning.md

 In Frameworks coding practices:
 - Error is thrown by a subscript
 - **IS** caught
-- Packaged in JSONObject
+- Returned as JSONObject Error Package (aka JEP)
-  - Including script name
+  - Includes script name
+  - Human-readable error
+  - FileMaker error code
 - Short circuits any calling scripts
-  - Which add their script name to error stack
+  - Which add their script name to JEP
-  - Pass error to their calling script
+  - Pass JEP to their calling script
-- Displays a meaningful error to the user
+- Top script calls JEP parsing rountine
+- Then calls a routine which displays:
   - showing human-readable and actionable error text
   - showing full path of error through scripts
     - not just script that threw error